Greg-R/qse2/README.md

 Don't place R3.
 Placing this jumper implements shutdown of the differential amplifiers during receive.
 This feature has not been tested.

+Don't place J7, R5 and R7.
+These parts will be used with a future Main board with I2C output for routing to an Si5351 module.

 The two-pin header J6 can be optionally placed if it is convenient to route the TXRX signal from the QSEDC board.